 “Religion that is pure and undefiled before God the Father is this: to visit orphans and widows in their affliction, and to keep oneself unstained from the world.”
-(James 1:27 ESV)
+(James 1:27)

 We believe that caring for orphans is an important outworking of our faith in Jesus Christ.
-Because every believer in Jesus has himself been adopted into God’s family (Eph.
+Because every believer in Jesus has him or herself been adopted into God’s family (Eph.
 1:5), caring for orphans is a beautiful picture of pure and undefiled religion that reveals the gospel.
-The gospel says all have fallen short of God’s perfect standard, but God, in mercy and love, saves and redeems sinners to become children of God who enjoy all the privileges of being adopted into God’s family.
+All have fallen short of God’s perfect standard but God, in mercy and love, saves and redeems sinners to become his children who enjoy all the privileges of being adopted into God’s family.
 Similarly, caring for orphans is one way we can be an extension of God’s grace and love in the lives of at-risk and vulnerable children.

 At College Church, we have various avenues for you to be involved in caring for orphans.
-Find out more about each of these opportunities.
-Contact email@example.com.
+Find out more about each of these opportunities by contacting our church office.

-With over 18 million children domestically and internationally who need a family and a home, the church has a unique opportunity to demonstrate the gospel by adopting children into families.
-For others, our role may be to come alongside those who are pursuing adoption with prayer, encouragement and practical help.
-There is also a great opportunity to come alongside families who have already adopted and are in need of practical care and support.
+Domestic and International Adoption.
+There are over 18 million children domestically and internationally who need a family and a home.
+The church has a unique opportunity to demonstrate the gospel by adopting children into families.
+Or, for others, to come alongside those who are pursuing adoption with prayer, encouragement and practical help as well as walking with families who have already adopted children through friendship, care and support.

-College Church also provides financial assistance for families in the church pursuing both domestic and international adoption.
-See the Caroline Adoption Fund.
+College Church provides financial assistance for families in the church pursuing both domestic and international adoption.
+See the Caroline Adoption Fund below.